Plano

 A trochleoplasty is a surgery to correct a specific area of a bone in the leg, called the femur, when it has developed abnormally.
 Usually, the kneecap – called the patella – glides along a groove in the femur.
 That groove is known as the trochlea.

-A trochleoplasty surgery creates a new trochlear groove where the patient’s trochlear developed either flat, shallow or bumped out.
-By carving a proper groove, the procedure allows the kneecap to move normally without pain or instability and prevents future dislocations.
+A trochleoplasty surgery creates a new, more normal, trochlear groove.
+By creating a proper groove, the procedure allows the kneecap to move normally without instability and gives the patient the best possible chance to prevent future dislocations.
 Ligaments that have been damaged by kneecap dislocations are also fixed at the same time.
-Numerous published studies have shown that trochleoplasty are safe and effective.

 The trochleoplasty procedure is an outpatient surgery, and patients are generally released to go home within a couple of hours after they wake up.
+There are no knee range of motion restrictions and patients can weight bear as tolerated afterwards.
+Crutches are typically needed for walking assistance for 2-4 weeks after surgery.

 Before surgery, patients will meet with their surgeon for an assessment.
 The doctor will likely ask for X-rays, an MRI and, occasionally, a CT scan.
 These imaging tests allow your doctor to look inside the patient’s knee, understand the problem and plan the surgery.